January 12, 2023

-Similarly to high availability, fault tolerance also works on the principle of redundancy.
-Such redundancy can be achieved through simultaneously running one application on two servers, which enables one server to be able to instantly take over another if one were to fail.
+Fault tolerance, like high availability, relies on redundancy to ensure uptime.
+Such redundancy can be achieved through simultaneously running one application on two servers, which enables one server to be able to instantly take over another when the primary one fails.

-In virtualization, redundancy is achieved through keeping and running identical copies of a given virtual machine on a separate host.
-Any change or input that takes place on the primary VM is duplicated on a secondary VM.
-This way, in the event that the VM is corrupted, fault tolerance is ensured through the instant transfer of workloads from one VM to its copy.
+In virtualized environments, redundancy for fault tolerance is achieved through maintaining and running identical copies of a given virtual machine on separate hosts.
+Any change or input that takes place on the primary VM is duplicated on the secondary VM.
+This way, in the event that the primary VM is corrupted, fault tolerance is ensured through the instant transfer of workloads from one VM to its duplicate.

 When is fault tolerance important?

-Fault tolerant design is crucial to implement if your IT system cannot tolerate any downtime.
-If there are critical applications that support your business operations, and even a slightest downtime can translate into irrevocable losses, you should consider configuring your IT components with FT in mind.
+Fault tolerant design is crucial for systems that cannot tolerate any downtime (zero downtime).
+If there are mission-critical applications, and even the slightest downtime translates into irrevocable losses, you should consider configuring your IT components with fault tolerance in mind.

 How does disaster recovery work?